 A widely known performance - often described as the world premiere - was by the Callenders Brass Band conducted by Tom Morgan in 1935, which was broadcasted by the BBC.

-The original version '1914' consisted of 6 short movements.
+My manuscripts show the original version '1914' which consisted of 6 short movements.
 After the revision not only the names of the movements were changed but also the last movement was split into 3 smaller parts.
 The photo on the right shows the title page of the piano reduction and one can clearly notice that the former title '1914' at the top was scratched out and the new title 'Clive of India' was written in pencil below the words 'Dramatic Overture'.
 Also the movement titles changed from the original "I. The Summons" to "I. The call to Arm" (written in pencil above the first measure).
 The original and revised movement titles are:

 original version revised version